 Little lines like these are my favorites; just enough foreshadowing with a hearty dash of irony.

 Page 120 — I’m at the introduction to Jacob, who becomes the third corner in the love triangle later on in the series.
 Even though I know how it all turns out, I feel like I’m already siding towards Team Jacob.
 This conversation between him and Bella just flows so much more naturally than those she has had with Edward up until now.
 She’s not as standoffish here, either, which is nice to see.
 Overall, they seem to have stronger chemistry.

 Page 124 — So as is the case with Edward being a vampire, I also know Jacob is a werewolf.
 This whole bit with him mentioning the folklore and how it ties into his Native American heritage, specifically the stories of the Quileutes being descended from wolves feels like the sort of thing that would have very easily gone over my head had this read-through been completely blind because so far there is no real mention of there being werewolves in Forks, just some nudging from Jacob about him being aware of the vampires including Edward and telling Bella to keep her distance from the Cullens.
 Really nice inclusion.

 Page 177 — I was waiting for this part to become relevant, and here we are.

-Perhaps the greatest criticism Twilight faces is often based around the many, many red flags signifying Bella’s toxic relationship with Edward.
+Perhaps the greatest criticism Twilight faces is often based around the many, many, many red flags signifying Bella’s toxic relationship with Edward.
 These comments gravitate mostly towards his stalker tendencies (again, later being such a massive part of the criticisms revolving around Christian Grey, Edward’s counterpart in E.L.
 James’s fanfic).
 These are often excused by his “protecting” Bella.